 2. Take the Durango - Silverton Narrow Gauge Railroad, but just do it one way (and take the motorcoach back the other way).
 The train journey takes around four hours and the coach journey back is just over an hour.

-3. Another one for train buffs is the Cumbres & Toltec Scenic Railroad with travels between Antonito in southern Colorado and Chama in northern New Mexico.
+3. Another one for train buffs is the Cumbres & Toltec Scenic Railroad which travels between Antonito in southern Colorado and Chama in northern New Mexico.

 4. Visit the Four Corners, where you can have a foot and hand in Colorado, New Mexico, Utah and Arizona - all at the same time.